 \subsection{Application to Anosov flows}

-When the flow is Anosov, we can use the orbit space of the flow and some well chosen lozenges, to construct partial sections with specific signs on there boundary.
+When the flow is Anosov, we can use the orbit space of the flow and some well-chosen lozenges, to construct partial sections with specific signs on their boundary.
 Then we can relate the existence of these partial section with the existence of a positive Birkhoff section.